uzh-rpg/dslam_open/README.md

   note          = {to appear}
 }
 ```
-If you use any of this code, please cite that publication.
+You can find a pdf of the paper [here](http://rpg.ifi.uzh.ch/docs/ICRA18_Cieslewski.pdf).
+If you use any of this code, please cite this publication.

 ## Downloads